 - Personally identifying documents, such as a bank statement, used to commit identity fraud

 Forgery can refer to a completely fabricated document or a document that has been altered to show fraudulent information.
 Forging or counterfeiting a document is a criminal offense, as is knowingly using or possessing a forged or counterfeit document.

 Forgery is a criminal offense.
 Generally, forgery charges are charged at the state level, but they can be charged as federal crimes in certain circumstances.
 The details of your case determine whether the case will be tried in state or federal court and the applicable laws.
 In Wisconsin, forgery can be charged as a misdemeanor or a felony, depending on the type of document forged and the intended purpose of the forgery.

 The penalties for a forgery conviction depend on the value of the money stolen or otherwise gained or intended to be gained through the forgery.
 This is not unlike how the penalties for convictions of other forms of theft are determined.
 Individuals who are convicted of forgery can face any of the following penalties:

 When you are involved in a case regarding a forged document, it is important that you work with a civil litigation attorney who understands all aspects of your case and can effectively protect your rights and interests throughout the process.
-Contact our team of experienced business attorneys in Appleton at Hammett, Bellin & Oswald, LLC to schedule your free legal consultation with a member of our firm.
+Contact our team of experienced business attorneys in Appleton at Hammett, Bellin & Oswald, LLC, to schedule your free legal consultation with a member of our firm.
 We are here to help you by answering your questions and giving you the legal guidance you need.
-Contact us to get started with our firm today.
+Call 866-720-0009 toll free or email us to get started with our firm today.